demuth-lab/demuth-lab.github.io/publications.md

 {% assign pubs = site.data.publications %}
 {% assign topics = site.data.topics %}

-{% comment %}
-Build list of years from pubs for the year-jump dropdown.
-{% endcomment %}
 {% assign years_csv = "" %}
 {% for p in pubs %}
   {% if p.year %}